pypa/setuptools/docs/userguide/datafiles.rst

 ====================

-Old packaging installation methods in the Python ecosystem have traditionally allowed the inclusion of "data files" (i.e. files beyond :ref:`the default set <manifest>` ), which are placed in a platform-specific location.
+Old packaging installation methods in the Python ecosystem have traditionally allowed the inclusion of "data files" (files beyond :ref:`the default set <manifest>` ), which are placed in a platform-specific location.
 However, the most common use case for data files distributed with a package is for use *by* the package, usually by including the